slyon/ubuntu-maintainers-handbook/MergeProposalReview.md

   - [ ] Correct formatting of changelog items
   - [ ] Bug references correct
   - [ ] Old content and logical tag match as expected (Package Merge)

+* Release notes and Documentation
+  - [ ] I have checked and added or updated relevant documentation.
+  - [ ] I have checked and added or updated relevant release notes.

 * Package Merge - indirect changes:
   - [ ] No upstream changes that need adaptating due to Ubuntu's design